-Currently, over a quarter (27%) of manufacturers in the US are not using OLP technology, higher than the UK and France (26%), which allows workers to combine the planning and designing of a new robot work cell in a virtual environment.
+Currently, over a quarter (26%) of manufacturers in the UK and France are not using OLP technology, which allows workers to combine the planning and designing of a new robot work cell in a virtual environment.
+This is even higher in the US (27%).
 With wider implementation of OLP, workers can implement automated programming to robots without any disruption to production.

-This expertise can be stored in the software, avoiding the issue of losing this knowledge when skilled professionals leave or retire, which is currently a concern for 57% of manufacturers who don't have a solution to deal with this.
+This expertise can be stored in the software, avoiding the issue of losing this knowledge when skilled professionals leave or retire, which is currently a concern for 53% of manufacturers who don't have a solution to deal with this.